adobe/xdm/docs/reference/adobe/experience/customerJourneyManagement/profile-counters.schema.md

 ### Frequency Map

 Map<String, Object> of counter_ids to counter details.
-Object value is comprised of a value, and an expiry. value and expiry are both of the Long Data Type.
+Object value is comprised of a value, and an expiryDate. value and expiryDate are both of the Long Data Type.

 `xdm:frequencyMap`